spcourse/python/en/functional-programming/10 functional programming.md

     >>> print(product)
     24

-The implementation of this function is a bit trickier then `my_map` and `my_filter`.
+The implementation of this function is a bit trickier than `my_map` and `my_filter`.
 For one, what is the initial value of the accumulator?
 If it is `0` it would not work for multiplication, but `1` does not work for addition.
 The best solution is to initialize the accumulator with the first element of the list and then start applying the function starting with the second element of the list.

 ## Lambda expressions